MicrosoftDocs/defender-docs/articles/defender-for-cloud/asset-inventory.md

     ![Inventory query in ARG.](./media/asset-inventory/inventory-query-in-resource-graph-explorer.png)

 1. If you defined some filters and left the page open, Defender for Cloud doesn't update the results automatically.
-Any changes to resources won't impact the displayed results unless you manually reload the page or select **Refresh**.
+Any changes to resources won't affect the displayed results unless you manually reload the page or select **Refresh**.

 ## Access a software inventory